-More than 90% of the people are not successful in their life because they do not understand the art of dealing with people.
-If we think about the people we know who are the most successful and enjoy life the most, who have a way with people.
+More than 90% of people are not successful in their life because they do not understand the art of dealing with people if we think about the people we know who are the most successful and enjoy life the most, who have a way with people.

-We cannot force people to like us, and most likely, we never really get what we want because we have never mastered the art of dealing with people.
+We cannot force people to like us, and we most likely never really get what we want because we have never mastered the art of dealing with people.

-Skill in human relations is similar to skill in any other field in that success depends on understanding and mastering certain general principles.
+Human relations skills are similar to skills in any other field in that success depends on understanding and mastering certain general principles.
 Basic principles are the same, yet each individual we meet is different.

 Influencing people is an art, not a gimmick.
-The purpose of this book is to give knowledge based upon an understanding of human nature: why people act the way they do.
-The one successful way to get the things we want from life is to acquire the skill of dealing with people.
+This book aims to give knowledge based upon an understanding of human nature: why people act the way they do.
+The one successful way to get what we want from life is to acquire the skill of dealing with people.